akashchatterjee18/ML-journey/Titanic survival (Classification learning project)/readme.md

 * Decision Tree
 * Support Vector Classifier (SVC)

-After evaluating the models using accuracy, confusion matrices, and classification reports, the SVC model was selected for this dataset based on the results obtained in the project.
+The models are evaluated using accuracy score, confusion matrix, and classification report.
+Based on the results obtained in the project, SVC achieved the highest accuracy and was selected as the final model.

 ## Dataset

 The project uses the Titanic dataset.

-The dataset contains information about passengers, including features such as:
+The dataset contains information about passengers, including:

 * Passenger class
 * Sex